Adam Cassar

 The effectiveness of residential proxies stems from their ability to:

-1. Leverage legitimate IP addresses, often from unsuspecting users
+1. Use legitimate IP addresses, often from unsuspecting users

 2. Bypass IP-based rate limiting and traditional bot detection methods

-3. Evade geolocation restrictions, rendering GeoIP filtering ineffective
+3. Evade geolocation restrictions, making GeoIP filtering less reliable

-4. Enable large-scale attacks without triggering typical alarm thresholds
+4. Support large-scale attacks without triggering typical alarm thresholds

-5. Mimic legitimate user behavior, making detection more complex
+5. Mimic legitimate user behaviour, which makes detection more difficult

 Limitations of Conventional Security Approaches

-1. IP-based detection fails to identify constantly changing, legitimate-appearing IP addresses.
+1. IP-based detection misses constantly changing, legitimate-appearing IP addresses.

-2. GeoIP filtering becomes ineffective against globally distributed residential IPs.
+2. GeoIP filtering becomes less useful against globally distributed residential IPs.

-3. User agent analysis struggles as proxies easily mimic legitimate browsers.
+3. User agent analysis struggles because proxies can mimic legitimate browsers.

-4. Standard rate limiting falters against distributed attacks appearing to originate from unique IPs.
+4. Standard rate limiting falters when attacks appear to originate from many unique IPs.

-5. Behavioral analysis based on typical bot patterns may miss sophisticated proxy-based attacks.
+5. Behavioural analysis based on known bot patterns may miss more careful proxy-based attacks.

 1. Assessing the potential financial impact of successful attacks via residential proxies